acuminous/filby/README.md

 });
 ```

 If your event handler throws an exception it will be caught by Filby and the notifiation retried up to a maximum number of times, with an incremental backoff delay.
-If the maximum attempts are exceeded then Filby emits dedicated event, `Filby.HOOK_MAX_ATTEMPTS_EXHAUSTED`.
-The first parameter to the callback is the Error object, and the second the Notification context, e.g.
+If the maximum attempts are exceeded then Filby emits dedicated hook, `Filby.HOOK_MAX_ATTEMPTS_EXHAUSTED`.
+The sole callback parameter is the ErrorNotification context (see the TypeScript definitions), e.g.

 ```js
 filby.subscribe(Filby.HOOK_MAX_ATTEMPTS_EXHAUSTED, (notification) => {